Tuiscint na TalúnWisdom of the Land

 What is Tuiscint na Talún?

-In Western colonial culture, ‘nature’ is seen to be out there beyond society, away from humans, as something to be managed and controlled for resources, development, or conservation.
+In Western colonial (white) culture, ‘nature’ is seen to be out there beyond society, away from humans, as something to be managed and controlled for resources, development, or conservation.
 Breaking down this illusion that we are somehow separate from ‘nature’, or the land, is a critical task at this historical juncture for us as a species as we face the growing material realities of our own extinction driven by the unsustainability of our sociopolitical present.
 Climate breakdown and the global pandemic of COVID-19 have made the deep instability of modern life ever more apparent, with both of these processes resulting from modern society’s estrangement from the land.
-Conversely, as our ancestors’ lifeways were inherently more ‘sustainable’ than ours, establishing a reconnective relationship with them may serve us well as a creative process for re-establishing the communal relationships that once existed between people and the living world.
+Conversely, as our ancestors’ lifeways were inherently more ‘sustainable’ than ours, establishing a reconnective relationship with them may serve us well as a creative process for re-establishing the communal and communicative relationships that once existed between people and the living world.
 This is not to seek a return to an imagined past, but to imagine the beyond.
 We seek to build from ancestral wisdoms and fuse them with contemporary liberatory knowledges in order to shape a society based on values such as: reciprocity, respect, solidarity, and listening.
-Thus one of our aims is to explore what and how we can learn from the Land herself as a wise and ancient being that our ancestors were intimately attuned to, and that has lived through many cataclysms before.
+Thus one of our aims is to explore what and how we can learn from the land herself as a wise and ancient being that our ancestors were intimately attuned to, and that has lived through many cataclysms before.
 What can it teach us in this time of interlocking crises, and how can our ancestral lifeways illuminate pathways to deeper corporeal understandings of the cosmos than what we currently live in modern society?

 Acknowledging Indigenous teachers